SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 necessary security parameters (encryption, authentication, etc.).
 Once the tunnels are established, Libreswan[^ls] monitors and manages them, ensuring that the encryption keys are periodically refreshed and that the tunnels remain up.
+It also dynamically adds and removes tunnels based on changes of network topology.

-A packet originating from a VM on one compute node is processed by OVS and encapsulated into a Geneve tunnel.
+A packet originating from a VM on one compute node and destined for a VM on a different node is processed by OVS and encapsulated into a Geneve tunnel.
 Before the Geneve-encapsulated packet leaves the compute node, it passes through the Libreswan process, which applies IPSec encryption.
 The encrypted packet traverses the physical network to the destination compute node.
 On the destination node, Libreswan[^ls] decrypts the packet, and OVN[^ov] handles decapsulation and forwards it to the target VM.

-OVS database contains the tunnel configurations and a `ovs-monitor-ipsec` process reads them, and establishes and monitors the tunnels.
-For the actual key exchange and encryption/decryption of the traffic it communicates with Libreswan[^ls], specifically with its main daemon `pluto`.

 ##### Challanges